lando/core-next/docs/landofile/services.md

 While you _can_ specify an entire Imagefile's contents directly in `image.imagefile` it's often better to use `steps` which are ordered and partial Dockerfile-compatible instructions.

-Because `steps` are wrapped in a standardized and ordered layer Lando and any of its plugins can insert `instructions` into the resulting `imagefile` whereever they make the most sense.
+Because `steps` are wrapped in a standardized and ordered layer, Lando and any of its plugins can insert `instructions` into the resulting `imagefile` wherever they make the most sense.
 This allows for great flexibility.

 However, we are mostly interested here in how `steps` can be used directly in a Landofile.